Essential Nonfiction Books on Latin America

 Solito by Javier Zamora

-Solito recounts Zamora’s journey as an unaccompanied child migrant from El Salvador to the U.S. It explores the dangers faced and the hope driving migration.
+Solito recounts Zamora’s journey as an unaccompanied child migrant from El Salvador to the U.S.

 “Mom likes to call them my ‘angels,’ but I worry that takes away their humanity and their nonreligious capacity for love and compassion they showed a stranger.
 I never found out what happened to Chele, or to any of the countless others who were with me.
 I fear they died in the Sonoran Desert.
 This book is for them and for every immigrant who has crossed, who has tried to, who is crossing right now, and who will keep trying.”